ZIPP 303 FIRECREST DISC – VERSATILE VALUE

 Add to that, the 303 Firecrest disc is far wider (24.9mm inside, 30.0mm outside per my measurements), far lighter (1383 grams including pre-taped rims), and somewhat shallower (40.4mm) than previous Firecrests.
 Oh, and it only takes tubeless tires and has hookless rims.

 So all that’s part of the new path, one that Zipp claims “is designed for the real world… a world of imperfect conditions, road surfaces, and elements”.
-In simpler words, it’s intended to be ridden on both paved and gravel roads.
+Simply put, it’s intended to be ridden on both paved and gravel roads.

 For the most part, the Zipp 303 Firecrest disc pulls it off.